irmen/prog8/docs/source/targetsystem.rst

     sys.set_rasterirq(uword handler_address, uword rasterline)
     sys.restore_irq()     ; set everything back to the systems default irq handler

-The IRQ handler routine must return a boolean value (0 or 1) in the A register.
+The IRQ handler routine must return a boolean value (0 or 1) in the A register:
 0 means do *not* run the system IRQ handler routine afterwards, 1 means run the system IRQ handler routine afterwards.